Creating & Performing a Production Run

 Custom Text

-Custom text will allow you to include your own text.
-Max length 20 characters.
-Only to applies to templates which utilise custom text.
+Allows you to add your own text (maximum 20 characters).
+This option only applies to templates that utilise custom text.

 Last updated